sn8k/Jupiter-project/README.md

 ### Persistent state

-When you change the served root in the Web UI or relaunch Jupiter without explicitly passing a directory, the tool reloads the last root saved in `~/.jupiter/state.json`, restores cached scan data from `.jupiter/cache/last_scan.json`, and keeps the snapshot history in `.jupiter/snapshots/` scoped per project so dashboards and diffs stay aligned with the same root.
+When you change the served root in the Web UI or relaunch Jupiter without explicitly passing a directory, the tool reloads the default project defined in the global registry (`~/.jupiter/global_config.yaml` with legacy fallback to `global.yaml`) and keeps `~/.jupiter/state.json` in sync.
+Cached scan data from `.jupiter/cache/last_scan.json` and the snapshot history in `.jupiter/snapshots/` are restored per project so dashboards and diffs stay aligned with the same root.
+Activating a project from the Web UI writes it back to the registry so the next CLI/GUI launch opens the same project automatically.

+Legacy registries are auto-normalized: entries still pointing to `jupiter.yaml` are rewritten to `<project>.jupiter.yaml` and paths are stored absolute so multi-project switching, activation, and deletion stay reliable across upgrades.

 `scan`, `analyze`, and `ci` now share a unified workflow builder that wires plugins, caching, performance settings, and snapshot persistence the same way no matter which command you trigger.
 This removes the subtle drifts that previously existed between the commands.